rlucente-se-jboss/ib-fips-stig/README.md

     cd ~/ib-fips-stig
     sudo ./config-image-builder.sh

 The above script installs and enables the web console and image builder.
+Make sure to log off and login again to refresh the session since your user was added to the `weldr` group for running image-builder composes.

 Once you've run the above scripts successfully, setup is complete.